buff-sudo/Smyles-Station/docs/setup/install.md

 For extra security, run Smyles Station under a limited user account:

 **Windows:**
-1. Settings ’ Accounts ’ Family & other users
+1. Settings ï¿½ Accounts ï¿½ Family & other users
 2. Add someone else to this PC
 3. Create account without Microsoft account
 4. Set as Standard user (not Administrator)